 Note: General information about the Blaze is included in this article.
-For COVID-19 restrictions applicable during the 2020 event, check the Historic Hudson Valley website.
-During my visit, all of the guests and workers wore masks and social distancing of 10′ was recommended.
+For COVID-19 restrictions applicable during the 2021 event, check the Historic Hudson Valley website.

 The Great Jack O’Lantern Blaze in Croton, NY, is THE Halloween event in NY’s Hudson Valley.
 Over 7,000 pumpkins are carved, stacked and lit up in different scenes.
 There are dragons and the Statue of Liberty and a working carousel!
 It’s rumored that the orange glow can be seen from space!